waltercostamb/SSS-test/README.md

 - score_changes: changes score, calculated using the Fisher's method
 - sp_score: species selection score, calculated summing both indel and changes score
 - divergence: family's structural divergence

+If you use this test, please cite: "Walter Costa MB, Höner zu Siederdissen C, Stadler PF, Nowick K: SSS-test: a novel test for detecting selection on the secondary structures of non-coding RNAs. (submitted).
+2018."